joelek/wc-refurbished/readme.md

 ### Next version

+* Add rendering of food supply and demand to top bar.
 * Update main menu graphic.
 * Add rendering of unit groups.
 * Change keyboard and mouse scroll speed such that it matches the select location/target scroll speed.